 How Do I Treat My Dog’s Lice?

 If your dog has an infestation of canine lice, your veterinarian can prescribe several treatments to kill and remove lice and their nits, or eggs, which cling to hair shafts.
-Topical treatments, shampoos, powders, dips and oral medication can all be used to kill lice.
+Topical treatments, shampoos, powders, dips, and oral medication can all be used to kill lice.
 The treatment may need to be repeated when the next generation hatches out.
 Manual removal of nits is especially effective in preventing reinfestation.
-Shaving your dog, to ensure topical treatments get down to the skin, will also help with removal of lice.
 Keep your dog away from other dogs when they are infested with lice.
 All dogs in the home will need to be treated, and bedding washed thoroughly.
 Vacuuming of your home and cleanup of debris in the yard that may harbor lice is also recommended.
 You can treat your dog monthly to prevent recurrence if they live in an area where they are likely to be exposed regularly to other dogs with lice.

 How are Lice Similar in Dogs, Humans and Other Animals?